FarihaChoudhury/Coursework-Stack-Exchange/README.md

 ## Dashboard:
-Streamlit dashboard to display analytical data about StackExchange questions on the historical page.
+Streamlit dashboard to display analytical data about StackExchange questions on the history page.

-#### Command ro run locally:
+#### Command to run locally:
 * Run ```streamlit run dashboard.py``` from the dashboard directory.